Dennis Mapa: Career

+On May 30, 2024, the Presidential Communications Group announced Mapa's reappointment by the President as PSA national statistician and civil registrar general, extending his term for another five years.

 Work in the Philippine Statistics Authority

 Mapa is heading the Philippine Statistics Authority (PSA).
 Among the programs implemented by the agency include the Philippine Identification System (PhilSys) and the Community-Based Monitoring System (CBMS).

 The PSA is also set to conduct of the Census of Population and Housing (CPH) in May 2020.

 In addition to the PhilSys and the CBMS, Mapa's leadership has set three goals for the PSA: to harmonize all official statistics reported by the PSA, to introduce new techniques and technologies in statistics (NTTS), and to urgently address the issues concerning the Civil Registration.

 Awards and recognition

 Mapa has been awarded the One UP Professorial Chair (2016–2018; 2019–2021), the Bangko Sentral ng Pilipinas (BSP) Sterling Professor in Government and Official Statistics (2014, 2016, 2017, 2018 and 2019), the Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA) Regional Professorial Chair for poverty research (2015), and the UP Centennial Professorial Chair (2011).

 He is also the 2008 National Academy of Science and Technology (NAST) Outstanding Young Scientist in the field of economics.
 He was a visiting scholar at the International Centre for the Study of East Asian Development (ICSEAD) in Japan, the Gross National Happiness Commission of Bhutan and the Federal Institute for Vocational Education and Training (BIBB) in Germany.

 His research in the areas of poverty analysis, household savings, fertility, population dynamics, measuring market risk, and forecasting methods for volatility has won awards from the NAST.
 This includes the Best Scientific Paper Award in 2007, 2010, and 2011 and the Best Scientific Poster Award in 2009, 2010, and 2011.